mcraiha/CommonSecrets/SPECIFICATIONS.md

 #### Checksum

-UTF-8 string (can only contain hex chars, so numbers 0-9 and letters A-F) that contain SHA-256 checksum of note
+UTF-8 string (can only contain hex chars, so numbers 0-9 and letters A-F) that contain SHA-256 checksum of note.
+Integer variables are first turn into little-endian byte arrays.

 &nbsp;

 &nbsp;

-### Notes (secret)
+### Notes (secret / encrypted)

 Can contain multiple note secret entries which are in following format: